The Man Who Married Himself

-The Man Who Married Himself is a 2010 British short comedy film directed by Garrick Hamm and written by Charlie Fish and Garrick Hamm.
+The Man Who Married Himself is a 2010 British short comedy film directed by Garrick Hamm and written by Charlie Fish and Hamm.
 It stars Richard E. Grant, Emilia Fox, Celia Imrie, and Warren Clarke.
-The film is an adaptation of Charlie Fish's short story of the same name, first published in 1999 at Fiction on the Web.
+The film is an adaptation of Fish's short story of the same name, first published in 1999 at Fiction on the Web.

-The short won Best Comedy at the LA Shorts Fest and Rhode Island International Film Festival.

 Premise

 A man decides to marry himself, and learns some truths about life and love on the way.